Health in the United States: Schools

 Schools in the United States require an updated immunization record for all incoming and returning students.
 While all states require an immunization record, this does not mean that all students must get vaccinated.
 Opt-out criteria are determined at a state level.
 In the United States, opt-outs take one of three forms: medical, in which a vaccine is contraindicated due to a component ingredient allergy or existing medical condition; religious; and personal philosophical opposition.
 As of 2019, 46 states allow religious exemptions, with some states requiring proof of religious membership.
 Only Mississippi, West Virginia, California and New York do not permit religious exemptions.
 18 states allow personal or philosophical opposition to vaccination.

-Over the last decade vaccination rates have been declining in the United States.
-Although the rate is fairly limited on a larger scale, vaccine-preventable disease outbreaks are occurring in pockets across the U.S. “In 2012, exemption rates ranged from a low of approximately 0.45 percent in New Mexico, to a high of 6.5 percent in Oregon.
+Over the last decade, vaccination rates have been declining in the United States.
+Although the rate is fairly limited on a larger scale, vaccine-preventable disease outbreaks are occurring in pockets across the U.S. "In 2012, exemption rates ranged from a low of approximately 0.45 percent in New Mexico, to a high of 6.5 percent in Oregon.
 The outbreaks have significant correlations with unvaccinated children, and state policy exemption processes.
 California, which is currently in the process of changing its state exemption policies, dealt with a 2015 measles outbreak stemming from the popular Disneyland park.
-Significantly, most of the afflicted were unvaccinated, which eventually spread to over 17 separate states across the U.S. If the federal government works to provide an equal vaccination regulation nationally, immunization rates should begin to rise, while preventable outbreaks should diminish.
+Significantly, most of the afflicted were unvaccinated, which eventually spread to over 17 separate states across the U.S.